These preferences are global and affect all records, across all OUs:

 To accept automatic installation of all minor updates as soon as they are available, tick the checkbox for Rolling Updates.

-The Leave Period allows users to set when their leave period begins and when the leave period ends.
+The Leave Period allows users to set when their organisation’s leave calendar begins and ends.

 The ‘Disable emailed documents upon download’ setting allows admin to choose if they would like any documents, that they have emailed, to become disabled once the recipient has completed their download.
-This prevents the recipient from downloading it more than once.
-This assists in keeping the information secure.
+This prevents the recipient from downloading it more than once, assisting in keeping the information secure.

 The ‘Enable Simple View’ setting allows you to specify whether simple view should be available or not across the entire account.
 This is a cut back view of the system, tailored for ease of use by those who are just wanting to complete a task assigned to them or search for content.